A Pistol for Ringo

-A Pistol for Ringo (Una pistola per Ringo) is a 1965 Spaghetti Western, a joint Italian and Spanish production.
-Originally written and directed by Duccio Tessari, the film's success led to a follow-up, The Return of Ringo, later that year, which, in spite of sharing the same name for the titular character, is not a sequel to this film and deals with an entirely new character and storyline.

-The film stars Giuliano Gemma (billed as 'Montgomery Wood') alongside Fernando Sancho, Nieves Navarro, George Martin, Antonio Casas, José Manuel Martín and Hally Hammond.
+A Pistol for Ringo (Una pistola per Ringo) is a 1965 Spaghetti Western film written and directed by Duccio Tessari, and starring Giuliano Gemma (billed as 'Montgomery Wood'), alongside Fernando Sancho, Nieves Navarro, George Martin, Antonio Casas, José Manuel Martín and Lorella De Luca.
+The story follows an imprisoned gunfighter (Gemma) who is recruited to infiltrate a ranch that has been taken over by bandits during the Christmas holiday.

+The film launched Gemma's career as a leading man in the Spaghetti Western genre.
+It was followed by a standalone sequel, The Return of Ringo, which released later that same year.

 Plot

-The film opens as the film's protagonist, a gunfighter known as "Angel Face" or Ringo, kills four men in a gunfight.
-He is then arrested for manslaughter and locked up in the city jail where he awaits trial.
+In southern Texas, near the Christmas holiday, the gunfighter Ringo "Angel Face" kills four men in self-defense.
+He is arrested for manslaughter and locked up in the town jail where he awaits trial.
+Soon after, the town's bank is robbed of $50,000 (Note: Worth $1,834,714.29 in 2026.) by Mexican bandits.
+Their leader, Sancho, is wounded during their escape and the bandits flee to a nearby hacienda owned by Major Clyde, taking the occupants hostage.

-Meanwhile, Major Clyde and his daughter Ruby are celebrating Christmas with several guests on their ranch.
-They are interrupted by a bandit gang who storm the hacienda and take them hostage.
-The bandits have narrowly escaped from a bank robbery in which their leader Sancho has been wounded.
-In a desperate attempt to deter their pursuers, they decide to hold the family hostage threatening to execute two a day until they are allowed to go free.

-The house is surrounded by a posse led by the town sheriff, however he fears for the safety of the hostages, including his fiancée Ruby, if he attempts to free the hostage by force.
-He decides to enlist the aid of Ringo, who agrees to infiltrate the gang and free the hostages in exchange for his freedom and a percentage of the stolen money.
+The town Sheriff and his posse quickly surround the house.
+The bandits threaten to kill two hostages a day unless they are allowed to go free.
+The Sheriff, fearing for the safety of the hostages, including his fiancée Ruby (the Major's daughter), decides to enlist the aid of Ringo.
+The shootist who agrees to infiltrate the gang and free the hostages in exchange for his freedom and a percentage of the stolen money.

-He manages to successfully join up with the gang, posing as a fellow outlaw on the run, however Ringo's plans quickly become complicated as Sancho begins ordering the execution of hostages as well as the tension within the house as Delores, Sancho's woman, encourages Major Clyde's romantic feelings while one of Sancho's men begins making advances towards Major Clyde's daughter, Ruby.
+He manages to successfully join up with the gang, posing as a fellow outlaw on the run, however Ringo's plans quickly become complicated as Sancho begins ordering the execution of hostages as well as the tension within the house as Dolores, Sancho's woman, encourages the widower Major Clyde's romantic feelings while one of Sancho's men begins making advances towards Ruby.
 He at first seems to double-cross the sheriff, however he succeeds in deceiving Sancho and allows the sheriff and his posse to storm the hacienda freeing the hostages and defeating Sancho and his bandits.